 Concentration on Culture and Diversity

 Our Department has a longstanding commitment to incorporating an understanding of culture and diversity into clinical and community practice, research, and teaching.
 In the 1980s, we were among the first Departments at Yale to include a required seminar on Human Diversity in one of our doctoral placements sites, and began incorporating teaching about diversity in the core required seminar for all doctoral fellows in the 1990s.

 The Yale Department of Psychiatry Doctoral Internship in Clinical and Community Psychology emphasizes core competencies on diversity, disparities, and culture.
 This is accomplished by providing opportunities to fellows that raise awareness and increase knowledge about issues surrounding diversity in clinical and community settings and to enhance cultural competence in clinical practice and research.
 The examination of diversity encompasses gender and gender identity, race, ethnicity, social class, religion and spirituality, physical or mental ability, age, sexual orientation, national origin, immigration status, and linguistic ability.

 Learning on these topics occurs throughout the year through multiple forums.

 Core Seminar & Placement Based Seminars

-All fellows participate in the Core Seminar in which diversity and culture are explicitly addressed in a series of six seminar sessions to provide a common foundation for all fellows.
-These sessions, which cover topics of critical importance to working in behavioral health settings, include: understanding diversity within the Greater New Haven community; incorporating a focus on culture and diversity early in the client engagement process; integrating cultural values into treatment; adapting evidence based practices based on culture; applying the enhanced National Standards for Culturally and Linguistically Appropriate Services in Health Care (CLAS Standards); and understanding the impact of health care legislation and policy on underserved populations.
+In the Core Seminar diversity and culture are explicitly addressed in a series of seminar sessions.
+These provide a common foundation for all fellows.
+These sessions, which cover topics of critical importance to working in behavioral health settings, include: understanding diversity within the Greater New Haven community; culture and diversity fundamentals for professional development; incorporating a focus on culture and diversity early in the client engagement process; integrating cultural values into treatment; and adapting evidence based practices based on culture.
 Examples of clinical work with culturally specific populations are provided throughout these sessions.
-Many additional sessions throughout the curriculum include a focus on diversity, disparities, culture, and cultural competence.
+Several additional sessions throughout the curriculum include a focus on diversity, disparities, culture, and cultural competence.

 The learning process continues in Placement Based Seminars where the focus is on the diverse populations served within the placement, as well as adaptations of treatment approaches for those populations.